İttihadism: Japanophilia

-In an inversion of western paranoia about the "Yellow Peril", the CUP often fantasised about creating an alliance with Japan that would unite all the peoples of "the East" to wage war against and wipe out the much hated western nations that dominated the world, a "Yellow wave" that would wash away European civilisation for good.
-For them, the term yellow (which was in fact a derogatory western term for east Asians, based upon their perceived skin colour) stood for the "Eastern gold", the innate moral superiority of eastern peoples over the corrupt west.
-In the eyes of the Unionists, it was the civilisations of the middle east, the Indian subcontinent, and the far east that were the superior civilisations to western civilisation, and it was merely an unfortunate accident of history that the west had happened to become more economically and technologically advanced than the Asian civilisations, something that they were determined to correct.
+In an inversion of western paranoia about the "Yellow Peril", the CUP often fantasised about creating an alliance with Japan to unite all the peoples of "the East" to wage war against and wipe out the much-hated western nations, which dominated the world, and a "Yellow Wave" to wash away European civilisation for good.
+For them, the term yellow, which was in fact a derogatory Western term for East Asians that based upon their perceived skin colour, stood for the "Eastern Gold", the innate moral superiority of people in the East over the corrupt West.
+In the eyes of the CUP, the Middle East, the Indian subcontinent and the Far East had superior civilisations to that of the West, and it was merely an unfortunate accident of history for the West to become more economically and technologically advanced than the Asian civilisations, which they were determined to correct.

-An additional attraction for Japan as a role model for the Unionists was that the Japanese had modernised while keeping their women in an extremely subservient position within their society; the all-male Young Turks did not wish for Ottoman women to become anything like the women of the west, and instead wanted to preserve the traditional roles for women.
+An additional attraction for Japan as a role model for the CUP was that the Japanese had modernised while keeeping their women in an extremely subservient position within their society.
+The all-male Young Turks did not want Ottoman women to become anything like those of the West but instead wanted to preserve the traditional roles for women.